What Initial Actions Should Be Taken by Survival Medics?

 - A choking person who has lost consciousness may have a blue hue to their skin which indicates a serious lack of oxygen.

 - The chest of an unconscious person will not rise and fall naturally if they are choking and in need of oxygen.

 If you are attending to a conscious person who is suffering from choking, the proper response consists of performing the Heimlich maneuver.
 This is done by standing behind the person who is choking.
-First instruct the person to bend forward slightly at the waist, then deliver four solid, open handed slaps to the back of the individual, directly between the shoulder blades.
+First instruct the person to bend forward slightly at the waist, then deliver four solid, open handed slaps to the back of the individual, directly between the shoulder blades silver wedding movie.
 Follow this by reaching both hands around the victim, interlocking your hands into fists, then bringing them between the waistline and rib cage of the victim and performing four upward thrusts in quick succession.
 If this fails to dislodge the obstruction and restore normal breathing, then repeat the back slaps followed by the Heimlich maneuver until such a time as the object is dislodged and breathing has been restored, or until the patient loses consciousness.